Update: Keely Family Farms Speaks Out

-Keely Family Farms, LLC is responding in court to allegations made against it that rely solely on a Florida Department of Health Press release, which was issued without an investigation at the farm.
+Keely Family Farms, LLC responded in court to allegations made against it that rely solely on a Florida Department of Health Press release, which was issued without an investigation at the farm.

-In August 2025, Rachel Maddox filed suit against Keeley Family Farms and legally served it at the last possible moment allowed.
-Maddox’s suit is part of an ongoing attack against Keely Family Farms.
+In August 2025, a private lawsuit was brought against Keeley Family Farms and legally served at the last possible moment allowed.

 What Happened to Keely Family Farms?